GLOBAL MARKETS-Wall Street shows confidence to start the new year

 BOSTON, Jan 3 (Reuters) - World markets got 2022 off to an optimistic start, with U.S. and European equity markets powering higher on Monday, in parallel with rising oil prices and U.S. Treasury yields.

-Leading the way was Tesla Inc TSLA.O, whose shares were up nearly 10% in early trading Monday after reporting stronger-than-expected quarterly deliveries of its electric cars.
+Leading the way was Tesla Inc TSLA.O, whose shares were up more than 10% as of midday after reporting stronger-than-expected quarterly deliveries of its electric cars.
+Shares of technology companies Apple AAPL.O and Nvidia NVDA.O also gained.

 London's traders were enjoying their final day off, but mainland Europe made a lively start, notching an all-time peak for the STOXX 600 index .STOXX after an encouraging flurry of euro zone and eastern European data.

-The benchmark U.S. 10-year yields US10YT=RR touched a near six-week high to yield 1.6053%, with investors expecting a series of interest rate rises this year. /FRX
+The benchmark U.S. 10-year yields US10YT=RRtouched a near six-week high to yield around 1.607%, with investors expecting a series of interest rate rises this year to combat rising inflation.

+"How central banks - particularly the Fed - respond to inflation will be the key story for 2022," BlackRock Investment Institute strategists wrote in a note Monday.

+"We see the higher inflation regime and solid growth as positive for risk assets but bad for bonds for a second consecutive year," they added.

-The commodity markets were also quickly back in the swing of things after their stellar last 18-20 months.
+The commodity markets were also quickly back in the swing of things after their nearly two-year resurgence.

 "Infection rates are on the rise globally, restrictions are being introduced in several countries, the air travel sector, amongst others, is suffering, yet investors' optimism is tangible," said Tamas Varga of oil broker PVM.